-Winter Storm Reaches Mid-Atlantic After Killing 5 In The Midwest
+Deadly Winter Storm Reaches Mid-Atlantic After Hitting The Midwest

 Power outages, cancelled flights and hazardous driving conditions continue to plague the Midwest and East Coast as a winter storm sweeps across the country, dumping more than a foot of snow in some areas and causing at least five traffic fatalities.